arc2qgis/lyrxtoqml/readme.md

 				[Esri predefined shapes uses 'paths' WIP]
 - Known issues:
    - QGIS does not offer support for grouping categories
-   - SVG fill is generated as black and white image
+   - SVG base64 image fill is generated as black and white image
-   - Rendering paths shape arrays to QGIS shapes
+   - Converting CIMVectorMarker from shape paths arrays to QGIS shapes is a customized tweak
-   - Some lyrx symbology uses Esri's fonts, without it, QGIS will fall back to a default font
+   - Some lyrx symbology uses Esri's or extrnal **fonts**, without it, QGIS will fall back to a default font
 - Next:
    - Graduated symbology support
    - Labels support